whaakman/azure-docs.nl-nl/articles/automation/troubleshoot/update-management.md

 #### <a name="cause"></a>Oorzaak

-Mogelijk zijn er een proxy, de gateway of de firewall blokkeert de netwerkcommunicatie.
+Er zijn mogelijk een proxy, de gateway of de firewall blokkeert de netwerkcommunicatie.

 #### <a name="resolution"></a>Oplossing